DelNov/T-Flows/readme.md

 The remaining user function ```Save_Impinging_Jet_Profiles``` has a very similar structure to the ```Save_Impinging_Jet_Nu```, but a few differences.
-Instead of reading a file with radial coordinates, ```Save_Impinging_Jet_Profiles``` reads a file with coordinates in $z$ direction, created during the grid conversion process (file ```jet.1d```).
+Instead of reading a file with radial coordinates, ```Save_Impinging_Jet_Profiles``` reads a file with coordinates in _z_ direction, created during the grid conversion process (file ```jet.1d```).
 Just like its sister, it declares local variables for averaging the results, performs global summs over all processor for parallel runs, and eventually saves data for post-processing.